 There are 60 capsules within this bottle, which can last for one to two months, depending on usage.
 It is recommended to take one to two capsules each day, with or without meals.

-What Are the Advantages of Zinc Supplements?
+What Are the Benefits of Zinc Supplements?

-How Much Zinc Supplementation Is Required To Take?
+How Much Zinc Supplementation To Take Daily?